-If you’ve ever tried to exercise your artistic muscles, you probably know what I mean!
-You try and try to come up with a great idea, but no matter how hard you struggle, nothing good seems to come up.
+You probably know what I mean if you’ve ever tried to exercise your artistic muscles.
+You struggle to come up with a great idea, but no matter how you try, nothing good seems to appear.
 In fact, the more you struggle, the harder it seems to get.

-So what do you do when such a block rears it’s ugly head?
-Try a few of these tips, and pretty soon you’ll fins yourself unstuck.
-Onward!
+So what do you do when such a block rears its ugly head?
+Try a few of these tips, and pretty soon you’ll find yourself unstuck!

 Start With The Bad